Aerobic vaginitis: Diagnosis

 pH measurement alone is not enough for the diagnosis.

 Treatment

 Treatment is not always easy and aims at correcting the three key changes encountered in aerobic vaginitis: the presence of atrophy, inflammation and abnormal flora.
 The treatment can include topical steroids to diminish the inflammation and topical estrogen to reduce the atrophy.
 The use and choice of antibiotics to diminish the load/proportion of aerobic bacteria is still a matter of debate.
-The use of local antibiotics, preferably local non-absorbed and broad spectrum, covering enteric gram-positive and gram-negative aerobes, like kanamycin can be an option.
-In some cases, systemic antibiotics can be helpful, such as amoxyclav or moxifloxacin.
+The use of local antibiotics, preferably local non-absorbed and broad-spectrum, covering enteric gram-positive and gram-negative aerobes, like kanamycin, can be an option.
+In some cases, systemic antibiotics can be helpful, such as Amoxicillin/clavulanic acidor moxifloxacin.
 Vaginal rinsing with povidone iodine can provide rapid relief of symptoms but does not provide long-term reduction of bacterial loads.
 Dequalinium chloride can also be an option for treatment.

 Epidemiology

 About 5 to 10% of women are affected by aerobic vaginitis.
 Reports in pregnant women point to a prevalence of 8.3–10.8%.

 When considering symptomatic women, the prevalence of AV can be as high as 23%.